elclanrs/WPFrontEndMediaUpload/README.md

 $(this).frontEndMediaUpload('#field1, #field2, #field3');
 ```

-Now, when you submit the form, FEMU will add the a hidden field to your main form with the image's filename only if the image upload was succesful:
+Now, when you submit the form, FEMU will add a hidden field to your main form with the image's filename only if the image upload was succesful:

 ```html
 <form id="main-form" action="post">